There’s more to a car battery than meets the eye.

 Calcium

-If your vehicle’s charging system isn’t optimized for calcium batteries, this may result in a far shorter battery lifespan.
+If your vehicle’s charging system isn’t optimized for calcium batteries this may shorten the battery’s longevity.

 EFB (Enhanced Flooded Battery)